-What is High Beta Index?
+What is a High Beta Index?

-High beta index refers to a market index made up of stocks with higher-than-average volatility compared to the overall stock market.
+A high beta index refers to a market index made up of stocks with higher-than-average volatility compared to the overall stock market.
 Examples include the S&P 500 High Beta Index, the TSX Composite High Beta Index, the Hang Seng High Beta Index, and the S&P Emerging Markets High Beta Index.

 Investors can access the S&P 500 High Beta Index through the Invesco S&P 500 High Beta Index ETF.
 This exchange-traded fund tracks the 100 stocks in the S&P 500 that have shown the highest beta readings over the previous 12 months.
 Approximately one-third of the fund’s holdings consist of stocks of publicly-traded companies in the financial services sector.